oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## TLS Terminating Reverse Proxies {#tls_terminating}

-A common deployment architecture for HTTP applications is to have the application server sitting behind a reverse proxy which terminates the TLS connection and dispatches the incoming requests to the respective application server nodes.
+A common deployment architecture for HTTP applications is to hide the application server behind a reverse proxy that terminates the TLS connection and dispatches the incoming requests to the respective application server nodes.

-This section highlights some attack angles of this deployment architecture which are relevant to OAuth, and gives recommendations for security controls.
+This section highlights some attack angles of this deployment architecture with relevance to OAuth and gives recommendations for security controls.

 In some situations, the reverse proxy needs to pass security-related data to the upstream application servers for further processing.
 Examples include the IP address of the request originator, token binding ids, and authenticated TLS client certificates.
+This data is usually passed in custom HTTP headers added to the upstream request.

 If the reverse proxy would pass through any header sent from the outside, an attacker could try to directly send the faked header values through the proxy to the application server in order to circumvent security controls that way.
-For example, it is standard practice of reverse proxies to accept `forwarded_for` headers and just add the origin of the inbound request (making it a list).
+For example, it is standard practice of reverse proxies to accept `X-Forwarded-For` headers and just add the origin of the inbound request (making it a list).
 Depending on the logic performed in the application server, the attacker could simply add a whitelisted IP address to the header and render a IP whitelist useless.

 A reverse proxy must therefore sanitize any inbound requests to ensure the authenticity and integrity of all header values relevant for the security of the application servers.

 If an attacker was able to get access to the internal network between proxy and application server, the attacker could also try to